 5. Use fans to get rid of mosquitoes

-Fans can help keep mosquitoes away from a porch or patio.
+Do fans keep mosquitoes away?
+They can can help keep them away from a porch or patio.
 ‘One or two inexpensive box or oscillating fans placed strategically can help dramatically reduce mosquitoes in localized areas,’ says Dr Nancy Troyano.
 ‘This will deter mosquitoes because they are such weak flyers.’